JStateson/MacroViewer/README.md

 You can create macros, signatures, and hyperlinks, assemble images, search extensively thorough the macro collection and easily paste replies to users from the collection.

 Supplemental macros files: HP (editable copy of macros.html), HW, OS, NET, LJ, DJ, OJ, PC, AIO.
-Maximum of 50 macros each except HP which has only 30 slots.
+Maximum of 50 macros each except HP which can have only 30.

 If you wish to use your own macros you must: (1) log in and access your macros page.
 If using chrome then right click, "view page source", and save as "macros.html" to replace the default file.